alexanderlappe/LevyFlightHarborSeals/README.md

 #### Preparing The Analysis Settings
 The only file that needs to be edited is levy_flight_analysis.R, in particular its first two lines: The path variable should be set to the excel file containing the raw GPS data.
 The second line relates to the individual animal of interest.
-The variable should be set to a string corresponding to one of the sheets in the excel file.
+The animal variable should be set to a string corresponding to one of the sheets in the excel file.
+The valid strings range from "S11" through "S25".

 #### Running The Analysis
 After setting the necessary parameters, simply run the script to obtain the analysis results.
 The other files only contain helper functions and need not be run individually.